riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 This is for illustration purposes, with a real application, likely all the customer functionality would be contained in a single package, i.e. `customertracker-customer`.

-However, we'll be creating the following packages:
+However for our purposes, we'll be creating the following packages:

 * customertracker-lib
 * customertracker-core